datacarpentry/astronomy-python/_episodes/06-photo.md

 the i-band, compared to other stars.
 To a first order approximation, the color of a star is related the star's temperature with bluer stars indicating higher temperatures and redder stars indicating lower temperatures.
-An important second order effect involves the metallicity, or the amount of metals (elements heavier than He, in this case) that are present in a star's atmosphere.
+An important second order effect involves the metallicity, or the amount of metals (elements heavier than helium, in this case) that are present in a star's atmosphere.
 Higher metallicity leads to redder stars and lower metallicity leads to bluer stars.